chisquareotops/calcomExpansions/README.md

 ## Package Use

-Calcom expansions combine information from both the PacFIN and CalCOM databses and are completed on a yearly basis.
-The `calcomExpansions` package provides functions for gathering and preparing the data neccessary for completing expansions, and several core functions for executing and exporting species and length expansions (age expansions coming soon).
+Calcom expansions combine information from both the PacFIN and Calcom databases and are completed on a yearly basis.
+The `calcomExpansions` package provides functions for gathering and preparing the data necessary for completing expansions, and several core functions for executing and exporting species and length expansions (age expansions coming soon).

-A typical use-case for this package will require access to both the PacFIN and CalCOM databases.
+A typical use-case for this package will require access to both the PacFIN and Calcom databases.
 If you have not setup database access for these databases you will need to arrange access to these databases prior to using this package.
 Contact XXXX for access to the PacFIN database.
-Contact YYYY for access to the CalCOM database and/or PSMFC VPN.
+Contact YYYY for access to the Calcom database and/or PSMFC VPN.

 ### Species Expansion